Ipsun Solar Public Policy

 - The Green New Deal Act.
 HB77, Patron: Delegate Sam Rasoul.
 This critical bill lays the groundwork for a new way of thinking about clean energy and how it can transform our society.
 It takes into account the areas where clean energy intersects with equality for all workers, clean transportation, sustainable agriculture and more.
 It creates a mandatory Renewable Portfolio Standard for Virginia, which sets a target date for 100% clean energy by 2036.
 It helps transition fossil fuel workers to renewable energy jobs, like solar installers, and makes sure no one is left behind as we create a clean energy future.
 Most important, the bill includes a moratorium on new fossil fuel infrastructure after January 1, 2021.
 Without this, none of the state’s clean energy goals can ever be met.
 Updated status: HB77 did not make it through the appropriations process.
 We will keep pushing for 2021!

 - The Clean Economy Act.
 Patron: Delegate Rip Sullivan, HB 1526; Senator Jennifer McClellan, SB 876.
 Meets or exceeds Ipsun’s goals and legalizes community solar.
 Creates a mandatory Renewable Portfolio Standard for Virginia, which sets target dates for 60% clean energy by 2036 and 100% by 2050.
-Updated status: Both bills made it through to crossover!
-Please call your legislator and ask them to support the House version of the bill.
+Updated status: PASSED!

 - The Solar Freedom Act.
 Patron: Delegate Mark Keam, HB572; Senator Jennifer McClellan, SB 710.
 This bill meets or exceeds all of Ipsun’s goals and we support it wholeheartedly.
-Update: Both bills are alive after crossover.
-The House version includes language that will allow solar to be installed on the Lorton landfill, which would power nearby government buildings.
-Please let your legislators know you’d like them to support the House version.
+Update: In conference.

 Please call your legislators often and weigh in.
 You can find your legislators’ contact info here.
 When you call, just tell the staffer on the phone that you support the House version of the Virginia Clean Economy Act and why.
 They’ll note your comments.
 These calls are taken very seriously by the legislators and influence their decision making.
 It’s easy and makes a big difference so pick up that phone today!